PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-Indexing-and-Groupby.md

 Sub-setting IF statements are used to output the first and last observation to the output dataset df1.
 The output dataset is displayed in Figure 4-5, First and Last Observation.
 The noobs option for PROC PRINT supresses the display of the SAS observation number contained in the automatic SAS variable <span class="coding">_n_</span>.

 Figure 4-5.
 First and Last Observation
 The <span class="coding">.iloc</span> indexer accomodates a Python list of integers as well as a slice object to define row and column selections.
-Listing 4-23 <span class="coding">.iloc</span> Using List and Slice Object, illustrates combining these selectors.
+In the following example, <span class="coding">.iloc</span> Using List and Slice Object, illustrates combining these selectors.

-<div class="code-head"><span>code</span> Rolling Count-based Window vs Time-based Window for Regular DatetimeIndex.py</div>
+<div class="code-head"><span>code</span> Using List and Slice Object.py</div>

 ```python
 >>> df.reset_index(inplace = True)